HHS/CMS-BizFlow/README.md

 ## UI Module Deployment Instruction
 UI modules are deployed to the higher environments (e.g. QA, PROD) using shell scripts.

+The deployment script will stop tomcat service, copy runtime files to tomcat web application directory, and start tomcat service.

 1. Login to higher environment server machine with an administrator account.
 (Or, sudo to administrator account)